-You use declaration statements to name and define procedures, variables, constants, and more.
-When you declare a programming construct, you can also define its data type, access level, and scope.
-See Declared Element Characteristics for more information,.
+You use declaration statements to identify and make procedures, variables, constants, and more.
+When you declare a programming construct, you can also identify its data type, access level, and scope.
+See Declared Element Qualities for more information,.

 An executable statement causes changes.
 It can move to different parts of the code, execute other statements again and again, or calculate a result.